-Defense Secretary Lloyd Austin to allow Cameron Kinley to attend Bucs minicamp, official says
+Defense Secretary Lloyd Austin to allow Cameron Kinley to attend Bucs minicamp

 Kinley had been barred from putting his naval career on hold to pursue an NFL career

-U.S. Defense Secretary Lloyd Austin overruled the Navy and will allow former Naval Academy football player and class president Cameron Kinley the opportunity to attend training camp later this month with the Tampa Bay Buccaneers, an official with knowledge of the situation told Fox News on Monday.
+U.S. Defense Secretary Lloyd Austin overruled the Navy and will allow former Naval Academy football player and class president Cameron Kinley the opportunity to attend training camp later this month with the Tampa Bay Buccaneers.

 The acting Navy secretary, Thomas Harker, had denied Kinley’s request to try out for the Super Bowl champs after he was signed as an undrafted NFL free agent and attended a rookie minicamp in May.